Skip to main content

 This page has been translated using TexTra by NICT.
 Please note that the translation may not be completely accurate.If you find any mistranslations, we appreciate your feedback on the "Request form for improving the automatic translation ".

-Semi-public sector (Health, Medical, and Nursing Care) is a field that is closely related to daily life and has a large ripple effect on other private sectors due to the large involvement of the national government.
-We will promote digitalisation in this semi-public sector and work on the development for data linkage and utilization.
-Through this, we will realize a rich life for the people by providing optimal services according to their needs.
+Semi-public sector (health, medical care, and nursing care) is closely related to people's lives.
+In addition, the involvement of the national government is significant, and it will have a large ripple effect on other private sectors.
+We will promote digitalisation in this semi-public sector and work on the development of data-linkage and data-utilization systems.
+By doing so, we will realize an affluent people's life in which optimal services are provided according to individual needs.

 Announcements